Ben Wyatt (politician)

 Benjamin Sana Wyatt (born 1 April 1974) is an Australian politician who was the Labor Party member for the seat of Victoria Park in the Legislative Assembly of Western Australia from 2006 to 2021.

-Born in Wewak, Papua New Guinea, to Australian parents, Wyatt moved to Western Australia at an early age, where he attended Aquinas College in Perth.
-He went on to receive a law degree from the University of Western Australia, later attending the London School of Economics on a scholarship.
-Wyatt returned to Australia in 2002, where he worked as a lawyer.
+Born in Wewak, Papua New Guinea, to Australian parents, Wyatt moved to Western Australia at an early age.
 He was elected to parliament in 2006, at the Victoria Park by-election, replacing Geoff Gallop, a former premier.
-While he was the state's Aboriginal Affairs Minister, his federal counterpart the Indigenous Australians Minister, was his cousin Ken Wyatt.
+While he was the state's Aboriginal Affairs Minister, his federal counterpart the Indigenous Australians Minister, was his second cousin Ken Wyatt.